-Deputy has developed a Software as a Service (SaaS) product that assists organisations of any size to effectively manage their rostered workforce.
+Deputy has developed a Software as a Service (SaaS) product that assists organisations of any size, across multiple sectors, to effectively manage their rostered workforce.
 It enables staff to be simply, and even automatically, scheduled, based on stated preferences and availability.
 It acts as a system of engagement for rostered staff and employers to communicate and share information with each other.
 Deputy also links to other systems such as payroll and timesheets to automate manual processes.

 Deputy experiences high advocacy from both employers and shift workers.
 This advocacy has led to growth as many shift workers tend to move frequently between organisations and recommend the use of the product.
-The business has continued to exhibit solid expansion, generating strong revenue growth, broadly in line with user growth, which has risen approximately 75% year-on-year (1H 2019).